zeeshanjunaid/ledgy.com/src/markdown/jobs.md

 ---
 path: "/jobs"
 date: "2018-12-28"
-title: "Become a Web Developer at Ledgy"
+title: "Lead Web Developer"
-description: "Ledgy is looking for a full-stack web developer to grow it’s team.
-Join us to work with React, Node.js, Flow, and Meteor."
+description: "Ledgy is looking for a full-stack lead web developer to grow it’s team.
+Join us to work on React, Node.js, Flow, and Meteor."
 ---

-We are Ledgy, an 18-month-old SaaS startup from Zurich, looking for a Web Developer to grow our team.
+We are Ledgy, a 16-month-old SaaS startup from Zurich, looking for a Web Developer to grow our team.

 Ledgy is a SaaS tool to manage the equity of private companies.
 It helps to democratize ownership in startups by assisting founders to grant equity to their employees.
 We’ve also developed a first concept to bring shares of startups on the Ethereum blockchain.

 Our [customers](/) are successful companies from Switzerland and other European countries, like VIU, Farmy, or the Crypto Finance AG.

 As a full-stack Web Developer at Ledgy, you can
-* Crunch financial data in isomorphic JavaScript (Browser & Node.js)
+* Crunch financial data in isomorphic JavaScript (browser & Node.js)
 * Become a master of functional programming
 * Build a modern API on GraphQL
 * Learn to type a large project in TypeScript